Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

+The sample was prepared from a GaAs/Al$_{0.2}$Ga$_{0.8}$As heterostructure containing a 15-nm quantum well (QW) \cite{kamiyamaPRR}.
+A Si-doped substrate was used as a back gate to control the electron density $n$ in the QW.
+As shown in Fig.~\ref{fig:device}, the device consists of a semi-circular mesa with a radius of $50~\mu$m connected to straight mesa sections.
+A semi-circular control gate covers the corresponding mesa region, while an excitation gate is placed upstream of the control-gated section with respect to the chirality set by $B$.
+A voltage pulse applied to the excitation gate launches an edge excitation that first propagates along the upstream mesa edge, enters the control-gate region, and then exits into the downstream ungated mesa edge.
+Additional experimental details are provided in End Matter (Appendix A).
+Unless otherwise noted, the measurements were performed in the $\nu=1/3$ fractional quantum Hall state at $B=14$~T and $40$--$50$~mK.

+We use stroboscopic PL spectroscopy as a local optical probe of the time-dependent electronic environment near the edge.
+Optical pulses with a width of $\sim 1$~ps and a repetition period of $\sim 13$~ns are synchronized with the voltage pulse applied to the excitation gate, allowing the PL response to be sampled at a controlled delay after each electrical excitation.
+The optical excitation creates charged excitons (trions), whose PL spectrum near $\nu=1/3$ contains singlet and triplet features associated with different electron-spin configurations \cite{wojs2000charged,yusaPRL01,hayakawa2013real}.
+Although the microscopic interpretation of trion spectra in the fractional quantum Hall regime is nontrivial, changes in the trion PL spectrum provide a sensitive local readout of the surrounding two-dimensional electron system \cite{yusaPRL01,hayakawa2013real,france2025electrically}.
+The delay $t$ is defined for each measurement configuration by choosing a delay origin, as described in the Supplemental Material (SM).

-First, to investigate microscopic control of the edge-propagation pathway, we focused on the region where the upstream excitation enters the control-gate area (Scan area 1 in Fig.~\ref{fig:device}).
-We monitored its propagation while varying the DC voltage $V_\mathrm{c}$ applied to the control gate (Fig.~\ref{fig:mappings}).
-To quantify the propagation, we analyzed time-resolved snapshots of the PL intensity change, $\log(I_\mathrm{singlet}/I_0)$, at each spatial point (exposure time 20~s).
-Here, $I_\mathrm{singlet}$ is the integrated singlet PL intensity measured at $t_1 = 0.9$~ns, and $I_0$ is the reference value measured at $t_1 = -1.6$~ns, before the excitation reaches the focal point.
-Suppression of $I_\mathrm{singlet}$ (blue regions) indicates the presence of the edge excitation \cite{kamiyamaPRR,kamiyamaAPL,france2025electrically}.
-The systematic evolution of these patterns with $V_\mathrm{c}$ demonstrates gate-tunable trajectories of edge excitations.
+First, to investigate microscopic control of the edge-propagation pathway, we focused on the region where the upstream excitation enters the control-gate area (the scan area in Fig.~\ref{fig:device}).
+We acquired stroboscopic PL spectra over this scan area while varying the DC voltage $V_\mathrm{c}$ applied to the control gate (Fig.~\ref{fig:mappings}).
+To characterize the propagation pathway, we analyzed time-resolved snapshots of the excitation-induced logarithmic change in the singlet PL intensity, $\Delta \ln I_\mathrm{s}\equiv \ln[I_\mathrm{s}/I_\mathrm{s}^0]$, at each spatial point (exposure time $20$~s); see the SM for details.
+Here, $I_\mathrm{s}$ is the integrated singlet PL intensity measured at $t = 0.6$~ns, and $I_\mathrm{s}^0$ is the reference value measured at $t = -1.9$~ns, before the excitation reaches the focal point.
+Negative values of $\Delta \ln I_\mathrm{s}$ (blue regions) indicate suppression of the integrated singlet PL intensity by the edge excitation \cite{kamiyamaPRR,kamiyamaAPL,france2025electrically}.
+The systematic evolution of these patterns with $V_\mathrm{c}$ provides direct real-space evidence for gate-controlled redirection of the edge-excitation pathway.

 This behavior is consistent with the picture that edge channels form where the local potential crosses the Fermi energy $E_\mathrm{F}$.
 For sufficiently negative $V_\mathrm{c}$ (e.g., $V_\mathrm{c}=-1$~V in Fig.~\ref{fig:mappings}(b)), the potential beneath the control gate is raised such that the edge forms near the boundary between the gate-covered region and the ungated GaAs surface (the gate boundary).
 Edge excitations then propagate along this boundary, hereafter referred to as the gate-defined path (Fig.~\ref{fig:mappings}(b)).
 In contrast, for positive $V_\mathrm{c}$ (e.g., $V_\mathrm{c}=0.5$~V in Fig.~\ref{fig:mappings}(f)), the potential beneath the gate is lowered and the edge forms near the mesa boundary, so excitations follow the mesa-defined path (Fig.~\ref{fig:mappings}(f)).